A provably quasi-polynomial algorithm for the discrete logarithm problem in finite fields of small characteristic: The descent procedure

 \item We prove that the geometrically irreducible components of $\calC$ are defined over~$k$ and we deduce that $\calC(k)$ has cardinality at least $\tfrac{1}{2} (\# k)^{\dim \calC}$; this is the point in the proof where we use the technical hypothesis $[k:\F_q]\ge 80$ (details after Equations (\ref{eq:BettiD32}), (\ref{eq:BettiD43})). \end{itemize}

-Using $\calC$ we can easily describe the algorithm of Proposition \ref{firsthalfdescentprop} (respectively Proposition \ref{secondhalfdescentprop}) when $D$ is an irreducible divisor defined over~$k$: one first computes equations for $\calC$ (which we describe explicitly), then looks for a point $(f,\smt abcd, z)$ in $\calC(k)$ and finally computes $g$ and $D$ using the formulas (\ref{eq:def_g_from_f}) and (\ref{def:D'}).
-This procedure takes average polynomial time in $q\log(\# k)$ because, as explained in Sections \ref{subsec:points_32} and \ref{subsec:points_43}, the variety $\calC$ is a closed subvariety of $\A^9$ with degree $O(q^9)$.
+Using $\calC$ we can describe the algorithm of Proposition \ref{firsthalfdescentprop} (respectively Proposition \ref{secondhalfdescentprop}) when $D$ is an irreducible divisor defined over~$k$: one first computes equations for $\calC$ (which we describe explicitly), then looks for a point $(f,\smt abcd, z)$ in $\calC(k)$ and finally computes $g$ and $D'$ using the formulas (\ref{eq:def_g_from_f}) and (\ref{def:D'}). \begin{change} In both cases, the variety $\calC$ can be defined using less than $9$ variables and $6$ polynomials of degree less than $q^3$ and a few non-equqlities.
+In particular one can look for points on $\calC$ by first choosing the values of certain variables at random and then trying to solve successively for the other variables one by one.
+We give more detail on this in Subs ections \ref{subsec:points_32} and \ref{subsec:points_43}, where we also prove that this procedure can be done probabilistically in polynomial time in $q\log(\# k)$. \end{change}

 \begin{Remark} If $\p \notin \Gal(\ol{\F_q}/\F_q) \cdot P_1$ is a point such that $\phi(\p)=\p+P_0$, then Equation \ref{eq:use_P1} implies that conditions \ref{item3:gamma} and \ref{item4:traps} exclude each other.
 This explains why such points $\p$ create problems to our strategy and need to be marked as \emph{traps}. \end{Remark}